- Menu

 Product Type

-Ferrari F1 model car | Ferrari F1 diecast model
+Ferrari F1 model car | Ferrari F1 diecast models

 Ferrari is the only team that is as old as the Formula One world championship itself, having made its debut in the 1950 Monaco Grand Prix, which was the second world championship race.
 Alberto Ascari took the runner-up spot first time out, while Jose Froilan Gonzalez would score the Scuderia’s first grand prix win in the following year’s British Grand Prix at Silverstone.

-In 1952 and 1953 the F1 world championship ran to Formula Two regulations, with Ferrari and Alberto Ascari dominating, the Italian becoming the sport’s first multiple champion.
+In 1952 and 1953 the F1 world championship ran to Formula Two regulations, with Ferrari and Ascari dominating, the Italian becoming the sport’s first multiple champion.
 Ferrari achieved further world championship success with Juan Manuel Fangio in 1956 and Mike Hawthorn in 1958, the latter becoming Great Britain’s first Formula One world champion.
 The Italian team also endured its share of heartbreak during that period however, with Ascari and young British driver Peter Collins both losing their lives in accidents.

 1961 saw the Prancing Horse return to the front of the field, Phil Hill and Wolfgang von Trips dominating the season with the infamous 156 ‘Sharknose’.
 The successful campaign would end with tragedy when von Trips lost his life at Monza, while Hill became the first American to claim the crown.